davispolito/MUS-545-tutorial/README.md

   run `cd  /c/Users/ES/Documents/DaisyExamples`.
 - Next run the helper script for the board you want to target. `./helper.py create MyProjects/<Project Name> --board <Target Board>`
   - For example, if we are creating a project called MyProj for the Daisy Patch, we would
-  run `./helper.py create MyProjects/MyProj --board patch`
+  run `./helper.py create MyProjects/MyProj --board seed`

 <img width=85% src="https://github.com/electro-smith/WikiScratch/blob/main/resources/helper.png">